 Kathryne Koop lives in Winnipeg and has worked as a full-time potter since 1980 when she received a Bachelor of Fine Arts (Honours) Degree from the University of Manitoba.
-The following year, she became a partner in the Stoneware Gallery (a co-operative gallery of thirteen potters) and the Stoneware Studio (a co-operative studio of five potters) where she remains active to this day.
+The following year, she became a partner in the Stoneware Gallery (a co-operative gallery of fifteen potters) and the Stoneware Studio (a co-operative studio of five potters) where she remains active to this day.
 Throughout the years she has pursued professional development by attending workshops by other artists, conferences such as NCECA (National Council on Education for the Ceramic Arts), and by participating in residencies at the Banff Center, Haystack in Maine, and the University of Manitoba.
 She has also taught numerous ceramics classes, and been guest artist in such places as Thunder Bay, Regina, Red Deer, Prince George, and most recently for the Fusion Clay and Glass conference in Peterborough.
 She has also given presentations in Canada, the U.S.A., and China.

 Though Kathryne’s work is always on display at the Stoneware Gallery in Winnipeg, it has also been exhibited in numerous juried, invitational, group and solo shows, both nationally and internationally.
-Most recently, her piece entitled “Sisters” travelled in an exhibition organized by the three Canadian prairie provinces’ Craft Councils entitled “Prairie Excellence, the Today and Tomorrow of Prairie Fine Craft”, and received an award for the “Best Established Artist” in that exhibition.
+Most recently, her piece entitled “Sisters” traveled in an exhibition organized by the three Canadian prairie provinces’ Craft Councils entitled “Prairie Excellence, the Today and Tomorrow of Prairie Fine Craft”, and received an award for the “Best Established Artist” in that exhibition.

 Her work has also been seen as far away as Hong Kong and Japan and has been exhibited at NCECA Conferences in both Denver and Minneapolis.
 It’s also been part of The Gardiner Museum’s traveling group show entitled “On the Table: 100 Years of Functional Ceramics in Canada”, which was displayed at the Winnipeg Art Gallery (WAG) among other places.
 Many other curated shows held at the WAG have also included her work of which one was “Clay at the Crossroads: Directions in Contemporary Ceramics”.
 The Manitoba Craft Council has also had numerous exhibitions which have included Kathryne’s pieces, both as solo shows, and in juried exhibitions.